-20 influential women working in the UK VR industry HAVE come together to create a vision for the future.
+Only 14% of uk vr companies have any women directors.
+Today we come together to create a vision for the future.

 This vision is for a future where the immersive sector challenges the status quo of gender imbalance in creative industries and tech, seizing the opportunity to craft VR into an inclusive and healthy sector that learns from the mistakes of other media sectors.